a-wis/multiregional_forecasting/README.md

 - data (all data for Australia used in the illustration),

 - models (all models presented in the manuscript written in Stan),

+- outputs (stan objects from bilinar models - empty)

-- plots (plots created using the code).
+- plots (plots created using the code - empty).

 # How to use the code